-Yamaha has added two new pianos to its flagship CP range.
+Yamaha has added two new stage pianos to its flagship CP range.

 The CP4 and CP40 both pack many of the features of the company's CP1 piano into a more-affordable instrument.
 The CP4 features a range of 433 voices, and includes Yamaha's Advanced Wave Memory sampling technology.
 The CP40, meanwhile, features a selection of 297 modern and vintage piano sounds.